steipete/PSStackedView/README.md

 ## PSStackedView - put your UIViewControllers in a stack, inspired by Twitter's iPAD UI.

+NOTE: This component was made for iOS 4.
+There surely are better ways to do this right now and I'm only keeping this up for historical reasons.
+Don't use it anymore.

 After reviewing other stacked implementations, i wrote my own solutions from scratch.
 This one lets you add plain UIViewControllers to a PSStackedViewRootViewController, working much like a UINavigationController.